Jbleezy/BO1-Reimagined/README.md

 * Fog option
 * Weapon cycle delay option
 * Options to enable/disable timer, zombie counter, zone names, and character names

+## Weapons
+* All bullet damage (except for shotguns) will now deal full damage through multiple enemies and thin walls
+* All body shots now deal the same amount of damage
+* Neck, head, and helmet shots now all deal the same amount of damage
+* All body shots will now give 50 points for a kill
+* Neck shots now give 100 points for a kill
+* Melee kills can no longer count as headshots

 ### New Weapons
 #### Combat Knife